 At the end it propose you new auto-focus parameters you can save to the configuration.

-To start the procedure select the menu File → Focuser calibration
+To start the procedure select the menu Tools → Focuser calibration

 The first screen give you information about centering, focusing and correctly exposing the star.